k0rventen/lampone/README.md

 It's backed up daily onto the same ssd (mainly for rollbacks and potential local re-deployments).
 For disaster-recovery situations, it's also backed up daily onto a HDD offsite, which can be accessed through my tailnet.

-The backup tool is restic.
-It's installed onto the nfs server.
+The backup tool is [restic](https://restic.net/) .
+It's installed and configured onto the nfs server using ansible.
+There is a 'sidecar' unit that sends a report through discord if the backup fails.

 1. Init the local repo